copperdogma/project-agent/AI_TESTING.md

 - Idempotency TTL: If your environment sets IDEMPOTENCY_TTL_S=0, replay will be disabled and Step 4 should not produce idempotent_replay (treat as expected in that configuration).
 - Git: If the vault isn’t a git repo, commits/diffs may be null/empty; treat undo/diff checks as permissible skips.
 - Read-only and rate limits are environment-driven and not directly exercised here.
- - If your UI hides optional fields (expected_commit, idempotency_key): include them explicitly in the tool input JSON as shown above; most MCP clients accept extra fields even if not shown in form UIs.
- - You can call server_config at the beginning to see IDEMPOTENCY_TTL_S and READONLY values the server is using.
+ - Optional parameter tips: use camelCase (expectedCommit, idempotencyKey) and send non-empty strings.
+If your client UI hides these fields, use the raw JSON input editor to include them explicitly; avoid sending explicit nulls.